peayah/github-pages-with-jekyll/_posts/2021-05-03-maze-visualizer.md

 ---

-The exercise was to come up with a function that travels through a maze built from lists and add edges to the coordinates.
-It would then be fed into a Dijkstra function what found the shortest path.
+The exercise was to come up with a function that travels through a maze built from lists and add edges to the coordinates. <br/>It would then be fed into a Dijkstra function what found the shortest path.
 Then I needed to get the coordinates from the shortest path so I could print the shortest path in the maze but also print the solution, a list of coordinates.

 The exercise was to come up with a function that travels through a maze built from lists and add edges to the coordinates.
 It would then be fed into a Dijkstra function what found the shortest path.
 Then I needed to get the coordinates from the shortest path so I could print the shortest path in the maze but also print the solution, a list of coordinates.